 Brady Yauch is an economist at the Consumer Policy Institute (CPI), an independent think-tank dedicated to achieving lower costs and greater efficiencies for Canadian consumers, particularly in sectors run by government monopolies or those receiving large subsidies.
-Prior to coming to CPI, Brady worked as an online editor and reporter for the financial TV station Business News Network (BNN) and previously as a researcher and consultant at Probe International where he wrote on a wide range of subjects, with a focus on foreign aid policies and the carbon credit markets.
 He has appeared before federal parliamentary committees, as well as regulatory boards, such as the Ontario Energy Board.
 He has published extensively in trade magazines and newspapers, including the Toronto Star, Vancouver Sun and Winnipeg Free Press, among others.
-He has also appeared in both radio and television news channels.
+He has also appeared in both radio and television news channels to discuss energy issues.
 He holds a Masters in Economics from York University and a Masters in Writing and Cultural Politics from the University of Edinburgh.
+Prior to coming to CPI, Brady worked at the financial TV station Business News Network (BNN) and previously as a researcher and consultant at Probe International and Energy Probe where he wrote on a wide range of subjects, with a focus on foreign aid policies and the carbon credit markets.

 He also writes and performs research for Energy Probe and Probe International.
 You can read his work for Probe International here.

 You can reach Brady by email at: bradyyauch (at) consumerpolicyinstitute.org or by phone at (416) 964-9223 ext.
 236